hetvi11110/java-practice/README.md

 <b>System.out.println("Hello World");</b></br>
 System is a built-in Java class that contains useful members, such as out, which is short for "output".
 The println() method, short for "print line", is used to print a value to the screen (or a file).

+print() method is similar to println(), the only difference is that it does not insert a new line at the end of the output.